bogadrian/gatsby-final/src/posts/oct-2020/ask-user-to-confirm-its-email.md

 Here is the complete file on <a href="https://github.com/bogadrian/sca-backend/blob/master/controllers/authFactory.ts" target="_blank">GitHub</a> if you want to learn more about how I've done it.

-On this handler, as you can see, after the user is signed up and the its data is saved to Mongo DB, a new Email is sent to the user email before the response is returned to the front-end.
+On this handler, as you can see, after the user is signed up and its data is saved to Mongo DB, a new Email (Email with uppercase because I use a Class instantiation in oreder to send any email I want), is sent to the user email before the response is returned to the front-end.

 The email contains a confirmation link.